ikoHSE/sc-task-1/README.md

 # Task 1

 **NOTE: If you just fork this repository it will not be graded.
-Ask your supervisor for a special GitHub classroom url.**
+Ask your supervisor for a special GitHub classroom URL.**

 ## How to do the task